 Sports fans of a certain age may tell younger generations that jersey retirement ceremonies are no longer cherished events.
 Franchises such as the New York Yankees and Boston Celtics are just two examples of organizations that could fill imaginary lineups based solely on retired numbers.
 Meanwhile, teams like the New York Mets aggravate fans by saving the honor only for distinguished former players, managers and coaches, so much so that it often feels as if no non-Hall-of-Famer can reach that level.

-Every NBA club entered 2020 with at least one person in its history worthy of seeing his name and number hang in the rafters of the home arena.
 In some instances, it’s more a matter of “when” than “if.”
 Perhaps it’s more interesting to speculate on who, among the young stars in the league as of the start of the decade, will be among his team’s all-time greats 15 or 20 years from now.

 Can Giannis Antetokounmpo, Trae Young, Zion Williamson and others from this generation match the achievements accomplished by the likes of Magic Johnson, Michael Jordan and Kobe Bryant?